Steff Gruber: Film

 Gruber's second film, Fetish & Dreams, was also created in the USA.
 He started work on it in 1982.
 Filmed in New York City, it constitutes a formal and thematic sequel to the one preceding it.
 In his second long film Gruber also embarked on new paths in a technical sense.
 With the help of a method he developed himself, the film was first created electronically on video before being copied subsequently to 35 mm, making it the first video transfer in Swiss cinema.
 Fetish & Dreams was given its first showing in the Locarno International Film Festival competition, winning the prize 'for directorial originality in dealing with documentary and feature film elements'.
 The film has been shown at various film festivals worldwide.
 During the work of filming Gruber was introduced by his cameraman Rainer Klausmann to the German film director Werner Herzog.
 In 1987 the latter invited him to follow the filming work as his film Cobra Verde was created in Ghana.
 The result was the film Location Africa, which documents the filming work and last cooperative project of Werner Herzog and Klaus Kinski.

 Between 1991 and 1995 Gruber was working on a new film, in which he aimed to investigate the erotic codes in interpersonal relationships.
 But after he had already filmed more than 120 hours' worth of materials, he felt his theme had been overtaken by media developments and so abandoned it.
 Thirteen years later, Secret Moments was completed after all.
 Created exclusively from the original film materials, this is a reflection on the project and the reasons for its initial failure.

-Between 2005 and 2011 Gruber worked on the documentary Passion Despair in Moldova.
-The film premiered at the Gdansk DocFilm Festival 2011.

 Gruber's new feature film Fire, Fire, Desire! is a love odyssey in Southeast Asia, which is inspired by Joseph Conrad's short novel Heart of Darkness (1899).

 As an author and director Gruber has spent several years working on each of his films – not just because he does practically everything himself, up to and including the design of the film poster, but because he has also been busy on the side with other projects.
 He has also taught since then at various schools and colleges.
 From 1994 to 1997, for example, he was a lecturer in Film and Electronic Media at Konstanz University of Applied Sciences.